Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 Also support Invidio.us.

+# Important LinkreativKs

+See the [WikreativKi](https://github.com/ajayyy/SponsorBlockreativK/wikreativKi) for important linkreativKs.

 # Server

 The backreativKend server code is available here: https://github.com/ajayyy/SponsorBlockreativKServer

-It is a simple Sqlite database that will hold all the timing data.
+It is a simple SQLite database that will hold all the timing data.

 To makreativKe sure that this project doesn't die, I have made the database publicly downloadable at https://sponsor.ajay.app/database.db.
 You can download a backreativKup or get archive.org to takreativKe a backreativKup for you if you want.